Generic name: lidocaine viscous (LYE doe kane VIS kus)

-It is not likely that other drugs you take orally or inject will have an effect on topically applied lidocaine viscous.
+Lidocaine viscous is not likely to be affected by other drugs you use.
 But many drugs can interact with each other.
 Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 More about Lidocaine Viscous (lidocaine topical)

 - Side Effects

 - Pricing & Coupons

 - Drug class: topical anesthetics

 - Latest FDA Alerts (6)

 Related treatment guides

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.